Knitting flat with circular needles – In this post, you will learn why this is so great plus a photo and video tutorial.

 Circular Needles FAQs

 Yes!
 Circular knitting needles are great for knitting flat (back and forth) as well.
-The long cable is great for holding a large number of stitches on the needle as they can move freely along the cable and take the weight of your project.
+The long cable is great for holding a large number of stitches on the needle as it can move freely along the cable and take the weight of your project.

 Yes!
 Circular knitting needles are great for knitting blankets, as they can hold a large number of stitches and also take the weight of your project.
 You will work back and forth – as though you are knitting with straight needles but it will definitely make it easier for you.